racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Installation/Home.md

 @metadata spaceorder=30
-@metadata title=Installing PyLabs
+@metadata title=Installing Pylabs
 @metadata tagstring=installation install prerequisite

 [curl]: http://curl.haxx.se/

-# PyLabs 5 Installation Guide
+# Pylabs 5 Installation Guide

-PyLabs 5 has an installation script that automatically downloads and installs the necessary packages.
-This section covers preparing for installation, running the installation script itself, and the steps to install a PyLabs 5 sample application, called 'sampleapp'.
+Pylabs 5 has an installation script that automatically downloads and installs the necessary packages.
+This section covers preparing for installation, running the installation script itself, and the steps to install a Pylabs 5 sample application, called 'sampleapp'.

 ## Prerequisites